-Credit risk arising from receivable from related party tenants, aside from the same terms of security deposits and advance rent, is minimal due to the guarantee provided by Fine Properties, Inc., the ultimate parent company.
+Credit risk arising from receivable from related party tenants, aside from the same terms of security deposits and advance rent, is minimal due to the financial letter of support provided by Fine Properties, Inc., the ultimate parent company.

 Credit risk arising from receivables from related parties is minimal as they have a low risk of default and have a strong capacity to meet their contractual cash flows in the near term.